giulianfrisoni/giulianfrisoni.github.io/index.md

 #### Learn and be updated
- I love to learn in order to always improve as a Developer and thus my deliverables quality,finishinh a project for me is an opportunity to review from a bigger perspective the results and learn from any area that is missing quality.
+ I love to learn in order to always improve as a Developer and thus my deliverables quality,to complete  a project for me is an opportunity to review from a bigger perspective the results and learn from any area that can be improved.

+---

 ### Experience
 #### QAD Inc